 There is no short term aim to explore contemporary compositional methods, e.g. Conduction, Cobra, graphic scores.

 Frequency: The concerts schedule when the Octet was launched was bi-monthly, these happen: in addition the plan is to introduce bi-monthly rehearsals, to facilitate the ensemble's development through the playing of the music and the sharing of our thinking, these are yet to happen.
-This combination of the private rehearsals and concerts results in monthly sessions.
+This combination of the private rehearsals and concerts may result in monthly sessions.
 The recent trend has been, monthly concerts

 Here is a list of musicians who may currently appear in and with the Blank Canvas Octet, .